Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

   `mysqldump -u username -p database_name > prod_drupal_site_082019.sql`
   * Copy this file down to your local laptop or workstation.

-#### Fedora hash size (Conditional)

-While this will depend on your pre-existing Production system, it is important to double-check this.
-If you have a larger hash size than the default ISLE system (##), and don't follow the settings below, ISLE may not function properly when your data has been migrated.

-*  If you have larger Fedora collections, there is a possibility that you made changes to the `akubra-llstore.xml` file to allow for the creation of larger or deeper hash directories)

-  * You will need to copy your `/usr/local/fedora/server/config/spring/akubra-llstore.xml` from your Production Fedora System to `./config/fedora/akubra-llstore.xml`

-  * You will then need to add an extra line in the Fedora service (fedora) volumes section to bind mount this file in.
-This will guarantee proper Fedora data hash structure.
-    * `- ./config/fedora/akubra-llstore.xml:/usr/local/fedora/server/config/spring/akubra-llstore.xml`

 #### Solr Schema and Islandora Transforms

 This data can be challenging depending on the level of customizations to contend with and as such, ISLE maintainers recommends following one of the three (3), "Easy", "Intermediate", and "Advanced" strategies outlined below.